CXX-Qt - Safe interop between Rust and Qt

 The #[cxx_qt::bridge] macro functions very similarly to #[cxx::bridge].
 This macro needs to be written above a Rust module definition.

 This Rust module will then function like a normal CXX bridge, whilst also supporting the additional features added by CXX-Qt.
-Refer to the the CXX documentation for details on how to describe the language boundary.
+Refer to the CXX documentation for details on how to describe the language boundary.

 Don't forget to add the Rust source file to the CxxQtBuilder in your build.rs script.
 For instructions, see the Getting Started guide.